Better known as “Mother Nature’s original wheat,” einkorn flour may be tolerable for those who are sensitive to conventional wheat.

 Einkorn Flour: Conclusion

 If you’re cooking low carb recipes, as long as you can limit your other carbs, there’s no reason why you should not use Einkorn flour.
-Unless you need to eat a Ketogenic diet for medical purposes, this is the healthy wheat flour you’ve been waiting for!
+Unless you need to eat a Ketogenic diet for medical purposes or you have Celiac Disease, this is the healthy wheat flour you’ve been waiting for!